Agoraphobia: Causes

-Agoraphobia is believed to be due to a combination of genetic and environmental factors.
+Agoraphobia is believed to be due to a combination of genetics and environmental factors.
 The condition often runs in families, and stressful or traumatic events such as the death of a parent or being attacked may be a trigger.

 Research has uncovered a link between agoraphobia and difficulties with spatial orientation.
 Individuals without agoraphobia are able to maintain balance by combining information from their vestibular system, their visual system, and their proprioceptive sense.
-A disproportionate number of agoraphobics have weak vestibular function and consequently rely more on visual or tactile signals.
+A disproportionate number of agoraphobes have weak vestibular function and consequently rely more on visual or tactile signals.
 They may become disoriented when visual cues are sparse (as in wide-open spaces) or overwhelming (as in crowds).
 Likewise, they may be confused by sloping or irregular surfaces.

-In a virtual reality study, agoraphobics showed more difficulty integrating sensory changes than non-agoraphobics and are "more sensitive to sensory conflicts" than the general population.
+In a virtual reality study, agoraphobes showed more difficulty integrating sensory changes than non-agoraphobics and are "more sensitive to sensory conflicts" than the general population.

 Substance-induced

-Chronic use of tranquilizers and sleeping pills such as benzodiazepines has been linked to onset of agoraphobia.
-In 10 patients who had developed agoraphobia during benzodiazepine dependence, symptoms abated within the first year of assisted withdrawal.
-Similarly, alcohol use disorders are associated with panic with or without agoraphobia; this association may be due to the long-term effects of alcohol consumption causing a distortion in brain chemistry.
+Chronic use of tranquilizers and sleeping pills such as benzodiazepines has been linked to the onset of agoraphobia.
+In ten patients who had developed agoraphobia during benzodiazepine dependence, symptoms abated within the first year of assisted withdrawal.
+Similarly, alcohol use disorders are associated with panic with or without agoraphobia; this association may be due to the long-term effects of alcohol consumption distorting brain chemistry.

 Tobacco smoking has also been associated with the development and emergence of agoraphobia, often with panic disorder; it is uncertain how tobacco smoking results in anxiety-panic with or without agoraphobia symptoms, but the direct effects of nicotine dependence or the effects of tobacco smoke on breathing have been suggested as possible causes.
 Self-medication or a combination of factors may also explain the association between tobacco smoking and agoraphobia and panic.